galudSla/ai-times-db/README.md

-# AI-Times.gr News Database
+# ai-times News Database

-This repository contains the database for AI-Times.gr, a collection of structured data scraped and processed from various news sources.
+This repository contains the database for ai-times, a collection of structured data scraped and processed from various news sources.
 Below is an overview of the structure and contents of the database.

 ---